leo-leesco/fun/README.md

 of an administrative or technical nature, to [Didier Rémy](Didier.Remy@inria.fr).

-Here are answers to some of the questions that have been asked:
+Here are some precisions and answers to some of the questions that have been
+asked:

 - Can the programming project be done in pairs (en binôme) ?

   No, the programming project and its evaluation are individual.
 You may discuss it together or help one another if you are stuck, but the code should be yours.

+- The behavior of eager mode has been changed (and described accordingly in the document) to always force normalization of types of toplevel declarations.
+This allows for a simpler, more robust specification of the expected output of the eager mode.

 ## Paper discussions (NEW!)